benwhite1987/bash-valheim-discord-bot/README.md

 + Replace `SERVERLOG=` with the path to your server log.
 + Replace `DISCORDWEBHOOK=` with the hyperlink to your Discord channel's webhook.
 + Start script with `./discordevent.sh`.
 For persistence, create a systemd service and enable it to start on boot.
 See this [systemd service guide](https://linuxhandbook.com/create-systemd-services/) for more details.

+## Updates
++ 2025 Aug 22 - Added Ashland Raids, refactored and simplified connections and disconnections with PlayFab (Crossplay) rather than Steam IDs, improved RegEx to get full player names